 We’ll look at one action item to take and reveal a new one each week.

-This week’s smart habit: Retirement is easier envisioned than achieved.
-Whether you are already retired or just beginning to consider it, you'll probably have concerns and questions about a number of things.
+This week’s smart habit: Retirement is easier to envision than achieve.
+Whether you are already retired or just beginning to consider it, you'll probably have concerns and questions about several things.
 And until you address the challenges and get some workable solutions, retirement will remain a vision.

 Here are the top 3 challenges most retirees say they need the most help with: